05 - 10 - 2021

 BPTW is a major sponsor of Future of London’s (FoL) Council-Led Housing Forum and is proud to be proactively involved in a multitude of events.
 We see the work of FoL as an important part in the journey towards providing high-quality homes for all Londoners.
 You can find more information about FoL events here.

-Neill Campbell is a Partner at BPTW.
+Neill Campbell is a Partner at BPTW and leads the sustainability working group.
 As a result of his extensive experience of council housebuilding, Neill regularly presents to professional bodies, such as the NLA, The Housing Forum and Future of London, on the development potential of residential sites across London and the South East.
 He also represents BPTW on Future of London’s Council-led Housing Forum.